adampetrie/waterparks-ohio/_water-parks/the-beach-water-park.md

 ---
 title: The Beach
 slug: the-beach-water-park
-description: water park in Mason Ohio.
+description: Water park in Mason Ohio.
 Over 45 water slides including the Cliff - rated one of the best water slides in the country where you drop 5 stories in 3 seconds!
-excerpt:
+excerpt: Come to the Beach!

 location:
   city: Mason, Ohio